dune73/katacoda-scenarios/tutorial-1/step9.md

-## Step 9 (Goodie) - Inspecting the binaries and the modules References

 Before completing the tutorial, we’d like to take a closer look at the server.
 Let’s open the engine compartment and take a peek inside.
 We can get information about our binary as follows:

 `sudo ./bin/httpd -V`{{execute}}